An Algebraic Brascamp-Lieb Inequality: Setup for the proof of Theorem

 We shall assume for the remainder of the paper without loss of generality that the maps $B_j$ have finite degree, since the case of infinite degree holds vacuously, and that $\BL_{T_xM}(\textsbf{dB}(x),\textsbf{p})<\infty$ for all $x\in M$, in particular that $B_j$ is a submersion on $M$.
-We may do this firstly because we may remove the set of non-smooth points harmlessly since it is closed and null, so $M$ is still an open subset of an algebraic variety, and secondly we may remove the set of smooth points at which the weight arising in (\ref{genalgbras}) vainishes, i.e. those $x\in M$ such that $\BL(\textsbf{dB}(x),\textsbf{p})=\infty$, since this set is closed by continuity of the reciprocal of the Brascamp-Lieb constant (Theorem 5.2 of \cite{bennett2018nonlinear}).
+We may do this firstly because we may remove the set of non-smooth points harmlessly since it is closed and null, so $M$ is still an open subset of an algebraic variety, and secondly we may remove the set of smooth points at which the weight arising in (\ref{genalgbras}) vanishes, i.e. those $x\in M$ such that $\BL(\textsbf{dB}(x),\textsbf{p})=\infty$, since this set is closed by continuity of the reciprocal of the Brascamp-Lieb constant (Theorem 5.2 of \cite{bennett2020nonlinear}).
+We shall begin by reducing to the case where $d=n$, i.e. where $M$ is an open subset of $\R^n$.
+We begin with a standard geometric lemma. \begin{lemma} Let $N$ be an $(n-d)$-dimensional Riemannian manifold and let $\chi_{\delta}:N\rightarrow\R$ be the normalised characteristic function associated to the $\delta$-ball centred at some fixed $z_0\in N$, defined by $\chi_{\delta}(z):=\delta^{n-d}\chi_{U_{\delta}(z_0)}$.
+Given an open set $A\subset\R^n$ and a submersion $B:A\rightarrow N$, then for any continuous and integrable $f:A\rightarrow\R$ the following holds: